catseye/Eqthy/README.md

 *   Allow context accumulated when verifying one document to be carried over and used when verifying the next documnet.
 *   Allow the first line of a proof to be an axiom.
+*   Arity checking?
+Would prevent some silly errors in axioms.

 [Metamath]: https://us.metamath.org/
 [equational logic]: doc/Equational-Logic.md